Pratham1443/NLPChatbot/README.md

 Custom ScienceDataset class is created in the ScienceDataset.py file.
 This class is used to prepare the dataset in the desired format.
 SciQ dataset is used.
 Original format per sample:
 {question:
-Option1:
+Option1:,
-Option2:
+Option2:,
-Option3:
+Option3:,
-Option4:
+Option4:,
-Correct option:
+Correct option:,
 Explanation:
 }

 Converted format:
-{question:
+{question:,
 Answer: correct option + ‘.’ + Explanation.}
 For example,
-{Question: How do plants make food?
+{Question: How do plants make food?,
 Answer: photosynthesis.
 Plants make food by photosynthesis.}

 Training: